How we are helping

 Investments for promoting inclusive economic growth and government management

-- In 2014-15, support through the school grants and stipends program helped to promote free and compulsory education across 43,000 schools.
+- In 2015-16, support through the school grants and stipends program helped over 120,000 additional disadvantaged girls and boys enrol in school and promoted free and compulsory education across 43,000 schools with a total of 9.3 million students.

-- In 2014-15, 980 rice farmers were assisted to improve crop management practices and trial new crop varieties, resulting in a 40 per cent increase to productivity.
+- In 2015-16, rice farmers assisted to improve practices experienced a 14 per cent increase to productivity and seed banks were established in 112 villages.